ShakirPlayZ/altv-saltychat/README.md

 #There will be no further Support for this Resource

-Thanks to @deluvas1911, he did a good Job :)
+Thanks to @deluvas1911 & @jonasesser, they did the most of the Job here.